Noto-AI/take-home-challenge-aj/README.md

 # Scheduling System Backend Service

 This project is a backend service for managing a scheduling system inspired by **Noto**.
-It handles event scheduling on a calendar, specifically for educational sessions, such as group and private classes.

-## 📚 Features
+## Context

-- Implement at least one core API endpoint to handle scheduling functionality (e.g., creating or retrieving scheduled sessions).
-- You are encouraged to add additional endpoints if they improve the overall design or user experience.
+1. This app is for the owner/administrator of a tutoring center
+2. This user is the central person who does the scheduling for all of our clients and instructors
+3. This scheduling system will be for private lessons only: one instructor and one student

+## Task + Requirements

+Implement the backend service that fulfills the product requirements below

+1. Create lessons, which would be one off or recurring (Tuesday's at 3PM)
+2. Reschedule lessons, which might be for one lesson or for a batch (Tuesdays at 3PM -> Tuesdays at 4PM)
+3. Delete lessons, which follows the same pattern as before

-## 🔌 Mock API Integration
+## 🔌 API's that you can assume exist

 #### **Endpoint**
 `GET /staff-availability`

 #### **Purpose**
 Retrieve the availability of each staff member.
-Please implement a mock API with below response format.
+You can implement/mock an API with below response format.

 #### **Response Format**
 ```json